-You will have to ensure you have the correct official documentation to have your wedding in another country.
-This includes birth certificates, any divorce documentation and, in some cases, a certificate of no impediment (CNI).
+You must ensure you have the correct official documentation to have your wedding in another country.
+This includes birth certificates, divorce documentation and, in some cases, a certificate of no impediment (CNI).

 Always contact the local consulate or embassy for details.
 Certain documents might require to be legalised, authenticated or translated.

-After the ceremony be sure to obtain several certified copies of your marriage certificate locally, as these can be difficult to obtain from the UK.
+After the ceremony, ask for certified copies of your marriage certificate, as these can be difficult to get from the UK.

 Our tips for planning a wedding abroad

 Between travel, accommodation, catering and other costs, weddings abroad can quickly become expensive.
-You might want to consider a destination where your money might stretch a little further.
+You might want to consider a destination where your money might stretch further.

 Use CurrencyTransfer for your international payments

-Many forget to take into account the hidden costs involved when exchanging one currency for another.
+Many forget to consider the hidden costs involved when exchanging one currency for another.

-Some banks will exact a fee of 3-4% of the total amount exchanged when moving money.
-If your budget is £20,000 for example, you might lose up to £800 just for the ‘luxury’ of using their services (not including any flat fees charged regardless of amount).
+Some banks will take 3-4% of the total amount exchanged when moving money.
+For example, if your budget is £20,000, you might lose up to £800 just for the ‘luxury’ of using their services (not including any flat fees charged regardless of amount).

 Using our services for your personal transfers is guaranteed to save you money.
 CurrencyTransfer charges no hidden fees.
 We offer more favourable exchange rates compared to those offered by major banks.
 We also provide a currency concierge service with an allocated relationship manager to help with your unique needs.